schw4rzlicht/twitch2ma/README.md

 ## Configuration

-Before you can run `twitch2ma` you need a config file in JSON format.
-A sample file is [located in the root directory](https://github.com/schw4rzlicht/twitch2ma/blob/master/config.json.sample) of the repository and ships with the npm package.
+Before you can run `twitch2ma` you need a config file in JSON or YAML format.
+A sample JSON file is [located in the root directory](https://github.com/schw4rzlicht/twitch2ma/blob/master/config.json.sample) of the repository and ships with the npm package.

-Find a detailed description of every option [here](docs/config.json.md).
+Find a detailed description of every option [here](docs/config.md).

 ### Twitch authentication